AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 - Responsibilities of the project team to the third party supervisors
   * Provide the detailed information in regards to the assessment guidance about the project progress towards the milestone.
-  * Attend the regular tutorials and do the presentations to talk about the project.
+  * Attend the regular tutorials and do the presentations that talk about the project.
   * Submit the required documents on time.

 - Responsibilities of the third party supervisors to the project